KirilDev/valentine-app/README.md

-# valentine-app
+# The Valentine App
 Hey there!
-Leave my repository for my Mobile Application that I dedicated for The Valentine's Day!
+Leave my repository for my Mobile Application that I dedicated for Valentine's Day!